Lebowski89/blog/content/roles.md

 ```

 Typically, the only thing differing between roles are directory paths, so it's a case of looping over directory paths.
-However, sometimes I may require different permissions (i.e, bitnami services).
-In these cases, you can iterate over a list of required hashes, as below:
+However, sometimes I require different permissions (i.e, bitnami), in which I iterate over a list of required hashes, as below:

 ```yaml